AdobeDocs/analytics.fr-FR/help/analyze/reports-analytics/dashboard-manage.md

 If shared users of your dashboard cannot see changes you made in the dashboard, check your Dashboard Manager to see if the users have chosen the **[!UICONTROL Copy Me]** option.
 Si tel est le cas, ils ne peuvent pas voir les mises à jour ou changements que vous avez apportés.
 To see all the changes/updates, shared users need to select the **[!UICONTROL On Menu]** option in the Dashboard Manager.

-## Planification d’un  pour les
+## Planification de la remise d’un tableau de bord

-Dans la [!UICONTROL Dashboard Manager], vous pouvez voir si un  est planifié pour l’ et modifier la planification.
-Les options de  de sont identiques aux options de  de rapport.
+In the [!UICONTROL Dashboard Manager], you can see whether a dashboard is scheduled for delivery, and edit the schedule.
+Les options de remise du tableau de bord sont identiques aux options de remise d’un rapport.

 1. Ouvrez un tableau de bord.
 1. Cliquez sur **[!UICONTROL More]** > **[!UICONTROL Send]**.